 More information about the new policy is outlined in the Program Guide for Students and Fellows.

-On July 6, 2012, the Canadian Environmental Assessment Act, 2012 came into force.
+On July 6, 2012, the This link will take you to another Web site Canadian Environmental Assessment Act, 2012 came into force.
 As a result, NSERC's policy and application review process are being revised.
 As an interim measure, grant applicants are required to provide more specific information under Appendix A, but are no longer required to complete Appendix B. Details will be provided in the application instructions.

 Earlier this year, researchers were invited to submit letters of intent (LOIs) for the Climate Change and Atmospheric Research initiative.
 Of the 58 LOIs received, NSERC invited 24 applicants to submit full applications by the October 1 deadline.
 In an effort to encourage collaboration between research teams and promote awareness of this research initiative, information about the teams that have been invited to submit full applications is now available.